THE DOVER WAR MEMORIAL PROJECT

 G Boorman, courtesy Dover ExpressBoorman, G. E. M.

-Gertrude Evelyn Mavis Boorman was 13 when she was killed in the early hours of 16th February1918.
-Just after midnight there was loud gunfire, with falling bricks and slates.
+Gertrude Evelyn Mavis Boorman was 13 when she was killed in the early hours of 16 February1918.
+Just after midnight there was loud gunfire with falling bricks and slates.
 The assault lasted barely three minutes.
-A No 4 Cowgate Hill, by Simon Chamberssubmarine, according to official reports, but a destroyer according to witnesses, outside the breakwater had been firing shells at the town.
-Some sixteen or seventeen had struck houses and buildings, but mainly unoccupied portions.
+A No 4 Cowgate Hill, by Simon Chamberssubmarine, according to official reports, but a destroyer according to witnesses outside the breakwater, had been firing shells at the town.
+Some sixteen or seventeen had struck houses and buildings but mainly unoccupied portions.

-The exception was the Boorman's home, at number 4 on Cowgate Hill.
-Four children had gone to bed at ten o'clock in the evening, and been asleep at the top of the house.
-Her step-father was a stoker on the King George V. Their mother, Mrs Surrell, wakened by gunfire, ran upstairs to fetch the children.
-She took Sydney out of bed, calling to the others to come.
-They got out of bed, and as their mother reached the door of the room there was a loud crash.
+The exception was the Boormans' home at number 4 on Cowgate Hill.
+Four children had gone to bed at ten o'clock in the evening and been asleep at the top of the house.
+Their step-father, Sydney Surrell, was a stoker on the King George V. Their mother, Mrs Ellen Surrell, wakened by gunfire, ran upstairs to fetch the children.
+She took Sydney out of bed calling to the others to come.
+They got out of bed and as their mother reached the door of the room there was a loud crash.
 A shell had gone through the neighbouring house, blown down the wall between the houses, and burst in their room.

 William, two years older, had a badly damaged leg and shrapnel in his body.
-It was feared he would lose his leg.
-The other two, Amelia, 11 years old, and Sydney, 9, were injured less badly.
+It was feared he would lose his leg, and eventually he did.
+The other two children, Amelia, 11 years old, and Sydney, 9, were injured less badly.

 William Amelia Sydney

-Note: No 4 is the central house, next to the cream one, in the image above right.
-A disjointed roof line, presumably a result of the shell damage, can clearly be seen.
-The occupants of No 3 were in the room when the shell burst through, but only one, Mr F C Shovelier, sustained slight injuries.
+Note: No 4 is the central house next to the cream one in the image above right.
+A disjointed roof line presumably a result of the shell damage can clearly be seen.
+The occupants of No 3 were in the room when the shell burst through but only one Mr F C Shovelier, sustained slight injuries.
+He is believed to be the father-in-law of Donald Scott

 Gertrude Boorman's grave, by Joyce Banks